Alchemist-iridium/hospital_schedule/README.md

 a scheduling system with incentive of working on certain shift

 the latest version is the sign_up_updated-final, which supports monthly scheduling routing and bugs are fixed (at least has no detected bug....)
+(updated: there WAS an error! context is so strong that the prompt is not followed.
+It's fixed and all the days can be displayed.)

 ## Description
 A website, written in Python together with Grok3